kshitij96/Power-Bi/README.md

  There are 4 filters added: Year, Center Id, City Code, Meal Cateogory which helps to see analysis for anytime timeperiod, center, city or meal.
 ![filters](https://user-images.githubusercontent.com/29229114/179789944-05faac3a-ef09-458d-ada8-ec5c0bcb452d.gif)

+NOTE: Dataset and pbix file has not been shared here, incase you need them for your project please drop a mail at arorakshitiz96@gmail.com